phaakma/pykaahma-linz/docs/development_notes.md

 These are just general notes for the author to help remember design choices, rabbit holes and how they panned out, etc.

+## Installation
+When I run ```uv sync``` and ```uv pip install ie.``` on a new cloned copy, if I have a python environment activated already in my terminal it seems to do odd things sometimes.
+VS Code sometimes activates automatically depending on settings.
+And sometimes those settings vary between PowerShell and the standard Command Prompt.
+So I find it best to ensure I open a separate Command Prompt window with nothing activated, run those initial commands there, and then open up VS Code and any terminal windows.

 ## Development using Jupyter Notebooks
 I got the following tips from Cookie Cutter Data Science.
 [Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org/)